valantic/vue-template/README.md

 #### Computed / Methods

-To prevent random typescript errors in your component, make sure, to always type your computed return types and method signatures!
+To prevent random Typescript errors in your component, make sure, to always type your computed return types and method signatures!

 ## Vuex